 This course introduces the student to commercial screen printing techniques.
-Areas of emphasis include types of frames, terminology, fabric selection, photo mechanical stencil preparation, fabric stretching techniques, screen printing inks. squeeqee selection, and substrates.
+Areas of emphasis include types of frames, terminology, fabric selection, photo mechanical stencil preparation, fabric stretching techniques, screen printing inks, squeegee selection, and substrates.
 Projects are selected and designed by each student and must be printed on predetermined substrates.
 Classroom theory will be supported by lab demonstrations.
-(Prerequisite: LGRA 1350)
+(Prerequisite: LGRA1250 Fundamentals of Design OR LGRA1350)